Frequently Asked Questions

 Will my insurance cover my breast reconstruction surgery?

 All medical insurance policies, including Medicare, must cover breast reconstruction after mastectomy and procedures performed on the other breast for symmetry.
 The Women’s Health and Cancer Rights Act passed in 1998, mandates that all insurance companies cover these procedures.

 Your consultation with Dr. Steele

 We recommend that you arrange for your spouse, a family member, or friend to accompany you to your initial consultation visit to provide support.
-During your consultation, your surgeon will spend time discussing reconstruction as well as procedure options that he recommends for you based on: your personal desires and needs, physical examination and your health history.
-They will also discuss your recovery time and what to expect following the surgery.
+During your consultation, Dr. Steele will spend time discussing reconstruction as well as procedure options that he recommends for you based on: your personal desires and needs, physical examination and your health history.
+He will also discuss your recovery time and what to expect following the surgery.
 You will be given an opportunity to discuss your insurance coverage and scheduling options with our patient care coordinator following your consultation.

 Reconstruction procedures performed by Dr. Steele

 There are three major categories of breast reconstructive procedures: alloplastic (breast implants), autologous (your own tissue), or a combination of the two.
 The use of permanent breast implants is typically preceded by the use of tissue expanders that gradually stretch the skin to make room for the implants.
+However, improved surgical techniques in combination with better implants/tissue substitutes has allowed permanent implant placement at the time of mastectomy to become a viable option for many women.
 Autologous tissue flaps involve transferring your own skin and fat to construct a breast mound.
 In some cases, an implant is necessary in addition to a tissue flap to increase the volume of the reconstructed breast.